 Summary

-I hope the article has helped you to understand authenticity and has given you some perspective on the topic.
-I strongly recommend you check out my article on this topic for a more detailed version.
+I hope the article has helped you understand authenticity and given you some perspective on the topic.
+I strongly recommend you check out my article for a more detailed version.

 Suggestion: